Ranci-18/alx-low_level_programming/0x18-dynamic_libraries/README.md

-The Directory contains exercises pertaining to Dynamic libraries in C programming.
+The Directory contains exercises pertaining to Dynamic libraries in C programming and shell scripting.